BoundaryAi/.github/README.md

 ## Hi there 👋
 Welcome to the BoundaryAI organization on GitHub!

-We build the **experience feedback platform** that automatically collects and analyzes feedback from every channel—turning complex voices into clear, actionable insights.
+We build the **experience feedback platform** that automatically collects and analyzes feedback from every channel-turning complex voices into clear, actionable insights.

 ## What lives here
 - Open resources, examples, and integrations for using BoundaryAI